harrlol/XVTools/README.md

-Ex Vivo internal API application for running inferCNV on Microsoft compute
+Ex Vivo internal API application for running InferCNV on Microsoft compute

 ## Installation and Usage